resistics/resistics/docs/source/index.rst

     python -m pip install --user resistics

 Find out about the useful features of resistics in the :doc:`features <features>` section.
 Resistics uses a number of conventions which are described :doc:`here <conventions>`.
+Information about supported data and calibration formats is also provided in the :doc:`conventions <conventions>` section.

 The :doc:`tutorial <tutorial>` section covers the resistics project environment and basic processing of magnetotelluric data.
 More advanced processing, including pre-processing of timeseries data, remote reference processing and remote reference statistics are detailed in the :doc:`advanced <advanced>` section.
 More specialised functionality or examples will be added in the :doc:`cookbook <cookbook>` as and when it is developed.
 A complete API reference can be found :doc:`here <modules>`.